mikependon/RepoDB/README.md

 If you are to use [RepoDb](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/development-experience.md#repodb), your [development experience](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/development-experience.md) is as simple as [Dapper](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/development-experience.md#dapper) when opening a connection and is as simple as [Entity Framework](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/development-experience.md#entity-framework) when executing an operation.
 It is the reason that makes this library the simpliest ORM to use.

 When you do the [bulk operations](https://repodb.net/feature/bulkoperations), the generated value of the [identity columns](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/bulk-operation-edge-cases.md#identity-columns) will be set back to the data models, just right after your execution.
-It is an important use-case that is needed by most developers and both the [BulkInsert](https://repodb.net/operation/bulkinsert) and [BulkMerge](https://repodb.net/operation/bulkmerge) operations addressed this need.
+It is an important use-case that is/may needed by you and/or most developers, and both the [BulkInsert](https://repodb.net/operation/bulkinsert) and [BulkMerge](https://repodb.net/operation/bulkmerge) operations addressed this need.

-Lastly, RepoDb does support the different way-of-executions (the [atomic](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/atomic-batch-bulk.md#atomic-operations), the [batch](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/atomic-batch-bulk.md#batch-operations) and the [bulk](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/atomic-batch-bulk.md#bulk-operations)).
-Through this, it is easy to establish your repository that can process the smallest-to-the-largest datasets without even affecting the efficiency and the performance of your application.
+In addition, RepoDb does support the different way-of-executions (the [atomic](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/atomic-batch-bulk.md#atomic-operations), the [batch](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/atomic-batch-bulk.md#batch-operations) and the [bulk](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/atomic-batch-bulk.md#bulk-operations)).
+Through this, it is easy for you to establish your repository that can process the smallest-to-the-largest datasets without even affecting the efficiency and the performance of your application.

 ## Important Attributes